Avoid the Vatican twice a week

 A number of Rome's top sites - including the Museum of Rome and Trajan's Market - are free on the first Sunday of the month.

-Such a privilege is however often reserved for residents of Rome.
-Getting residency is certainly feasible for foreigners, but it’s a part of Italian bureaucracy which can take some time.
+This privilege however is often reserved for residents of Rome.
+Getting residency is certainly feasible for foreigners, but it's a part of Italian bureaucracy which can take some time.

 Leave your high heels at home

 There is little point in trying to wear high heels in Rome.
-There are simply too many cobbles.
+There are simply too many cobbles, and locals rarely bother.

-Unless you’re taking a taxi from door to door, you run the risk of getting caught between the cobbles or falling flat on your face.
+Unless you're taking a taxi from door to door, you run the risk of getting caught between the stones or falling flat on your face.
 Stick to flats and save your ankles!

 Don't pay for water